B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.

 Counting involves both reciting a series of numbers and associating them with a series of objects.

-By the time they enter kindergarten, children have usually learned to count and may be able to count up to large numbers, usually using their memory and reciting the numbers continuously, as they do with the letters of the alphabet.
-However, if they are asked what the number is after 5, they may start counting back to 1 without really understanding the question.
-Young children may not understand that we always count in the same way.
+By the time most children enter kindergarten, they have learned to count and may be able to count up to large numbers, usually using their memory and reciting the numbers continuously, as they do with the letters of the alphabet.
+However, if they are asked what the number is after 5, they may start counting from 1 again without really understanding the meaning of the question.
+Young children may not understand that we always count in the same way, using the same sequence.
 For example, some children count by saying "1, 2, 3, 4, 5, 6, … " one time and "1, 2, 3, 5, 4, 6, 8,…" another time, without noticing the inconsistency.
 If asked to count objects, they may not associate each object with a number in the count, or they may touch two items while saying one number (for example, fourteen), so the count may not produce the same result each time.
-Children also sometimes do not understand that any set of objects (even very different objects, such as cookies and apples) can be counted at the same time and that one can start counting from any object in the set and arrive at the same number.
+Children also sometimes do not understand that any set of objects (even very different objects, such as cookies and apples) can be counted in the same count and that one can start counting from any object in the set and arrive at the same number.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 10.

-Counting involves being able to relate a quantity to the name or symbol of the number that represents it.
+Counting involves being able to relate a quantity to the name or numeral that represents it.

-Part of the complexity of the counting activity is that it requires a connection between the name or symbol of a number and the quantity it represents, a connection that children do not immediately grasp (for example, the word "five" and the symbol "5" represent not only the 5e object counted and the 5e digit in the set of numbers they have learned to recite, they also represent the quantity of objects counted).
+Part of the complexity of counting is that it requires a connection to be made between the name or numeral (symbol for the number) and the quantity it represents, a connection that children do not immediately grasp.
+For example, the word "five" and the numeral "5" represent not only the 5th object counted and the 5th digit in the set of numbers they have learned to recite, they also represent the quantity of objects counted).
 It is essential that children make this connection between the quantity value of a number and its role in the counting sequence.
 If they are asked what the quantity of objects is at the end of a count, some children may begin counting again without understanding that the last number said is actually the quantity of objects in the set.

 Learning to count to large numbers is a valuable experience.
 However, children must first develop an understanding of the concept of quantity and the relationships between numbers by working with small numbers.
 They may be able to count very far but still have limited knowledge of the quantity represented by the result of a count; for example, they may be able to count to 30 but be unable to show 30 objects in a larger set of objects.
 Therefore, students should be given multiple opportunities to make the connection between the name or symbol of a number and the quantity it represents.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 11.

-The following list of concepts is not intended to present a pathway for students to follow faithfully.
-Rather, it is a tool to help teachers understand the elements involved in the skill of counting.
+The following list of concepts is not intended to present a process that students will proceed through in a lockstep way.
+Rather, it is a tool to help teachers understand the concepts embedded in the skill of counting.
 It is not necessary for students in the early grades to know the names of these concepts.

-Order irrelevance: The idea that the counting of objects can begin with any object in a set and the total will still be the same.
+Order irrelevance: The idea that counting objects in a set can begin with any object in a set without changing the total quantity.

-Abstraction: A quantity can be represented by different things; for example, 5 can be represented by five identical objects, by five different objects, by five invisible things, such as ideas, or by five points on a line.
+Abstraction: The idea that a quantity can be represented by different things; for example, 5 can be represented by five identical objects, by five different objects, by five invisible things, such as ideas, or by five points on a line.
 Abstraction is a complex concept, but most students grasp it fairly easily.

-Conservation: Counting a set of objects remains the same whether the objects are scattered or moved closer together.
+Conservation: The idea that when counting, a set of objects remains the same whether the objects are scattered or moved closer together.

 One-to-one correspondence: The idea that each object being counted must be given one count and only one count.
 In the early stages, it is useful for students to tag each item as they count it and to move the item out of the way as it is counted.

 Cardinality: The idea that the last count of a group of objects represents the total number of objects in the group.
-A child who recounts when asked how many candies are in the set that he or she has just counted does not understand cardinality.
+A child who recounts when asked how many candies are in the set just counted does not understand cardinality.

-Movement is magnitude: As one moves forward in a sequence of numbers, the quantity increases by a constant interval of 1 and as one moves backward in the sequence, the quantity decreases by 1.
-By extension, counting intervals other than 1 are included under this element; for example, if one counts in intervals of 5, the quantity increases by 5 throughout the sequence and if one counts backward in intervals of 2, the quantity decreases by 2 throughout the sequence.
-Students can use this element to facilitate learning basic number facts; for example, knowing that , they can learn that , since it is 1 more.
+Movement is magnitude: The idea that as one moves forward in the counting sequence, the quantity increases by a constant interval of 1 and as one moves backward in the sequence, the quantity decreases by 1.
+By extension, skip counting in intervals other than 1 are included under this concept; for example, if one skip counts by 5, the quantity increases by 5 throughout the sequence and if one skip counts backward in intervals of 2, the quantity decreases by 2 throughout the sequence.
+Students can use this idea to facilitate learning basic number facts.

-Unitizing or grouping according to base 10: The idea that, in the base ten system, objects are grouped into tens once the count exceeds 9 (and into tens of tens when it exceeds 99) and that this grouping of objects is indicated by a 1 in the tens place of a number once the count exceeds 9 (and by a 1 in the hundreds place once the count exceeds 99).
+Unitizing or grouping according to base 10: The idea that, in the base ten system, objects are grouped into tens once the count in a position exceeds 9 (for example, units of 10 can be represented by a single digit in the tens place and that tens of tens can be represented by a single digit in the hundreds place).

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 13-14.